Velocity and energy distributions in microcanonical ensembles of hard spheres: Acknowledgments

 \section{Acknowledgments}

-We are thankful to Ubaldo Garibaldi for pointing us to the Dirichlet distribution as the multivariate generalization of the beta distribution.
-We are thankful to Mauro Politi for observing that the beta distribution maximizes the entropy on a finite interval given some constraints that include the first moment, even if we did not use this property in the theory exposed in Sec.~\ref{sec:theory}.
-This paper was partially supported by Italian MIUR grant PRIN 2009 2009H8WPX5 ``The growth of firms and countries: distributional properties and economic determinants --- Finitary and non-finitary probabilistic models in economics''.
+We are thankful to Ubaldo Garibaldi for pointing us to the Dirichlet distribution as the multivariate generalization of the beta distribution, and to Mauro Politi for observing that the beta distribution maximizes the entropy on a finite interval given two constraints that include the first moment, even if we did not use this property in the theory exposed in Sec.~\ref{sec:theory}.
+This paper was partially supported by Italian MIUR grant PRIN 2009 H8WPX5 ``The growth of firms and countries: distributional properties and economic determinants --- Finitary and non-finitary probabilistic models in economics''.
+The support of the UK Economic and Social Research Council (ESRC) in funding the Systemic Risk Centre is gratefully acknowledged (grant number ES/K002309/1).